 The midnight sun, the never-ending day!

-This one goes out for the workaholics and for the romantics that can enjoy a 4 hour sunset.
-Also if you ever imagined how would it be if there would be no night, but never got to experience it, this is a great place to start!
+This one goes out to the workaholics and the romantics that will enjoy a 4-hour sunset.
+Also if you ever imagined what it would be like if there were no night, but never got to experience it, this is a great place to start!

 I could finally experience a never-ending day, and all the possibilities that it brings with it.
 You could be amazingly productive if that’s what you are aiming for.
-I emphasis the “could” here.
+I emphasis the “could be” here.

 Also, if you are not a fan of curtains, you should learn how to use them this time.
 I woke up at 4 a.m. with a very shiny sun in my eyes.
 The same at 5.
 And again at 6.
 You get the picture.
 Use the curtains when you want to sleep!

-The Swedes who live up north, and actually the Swedes in general, incorporate sports in their daily lives.
+The Swedes who live up north, and actually the Swedes in general, incorporate sports into their daily lives.
 I only wish more nations would do the same!

 Everybody is out and about doing their sporty thing, the whole family.
 From kids who just started properly walking to grandmas and grandpas (who are usually in tremendous shape), everyone is sporty.
 It’s part of the culture and they look great and feel lively all the time.

-In the summer you can bike, trek, swim and sail.
-In the winter they skate, ride snowmobiles, ski and bike again.
+In the summer you can bike, trek, swim and sail while in the winter, skate, ride snowmobiles, ski and bike again.

-Biking in Lulea has benefited from the latest emm.. bike related research and innovations.
-The “fat bikes” were popularized here quite quickly.
-The fat bikes are basically all-terrain bikes, with much thicker wheels, that can easily pass over any obstacles.
+Biking in Lulea has benefited from the latest, emm.. bike related research and innovations.
+Those “fat bikes” were popularized here quite quickly.
+The fat bikes are basically all-terrain bikes with much thicker wheels that can easily pass over any obstacles.
 They are the monster trucks of bikes.

-I took a tour around Lulea with Ouroborslulea and enjoyed it a lot.
+I took a tour around Lulea with Ouroborsululea and enjoyed it a lot.
 The guys are cool and friendly and their bikes are awesome!

-A short drive away from Lulea, you can visit an UNESCO World Heritage site: the church town of Gammelstad.
-It’s a historical church town that has over 400 houses made of wood and a stone church which was built in the 15th century.
+Just a short drive from Lulea, you can visit a UNESCO World Heritage site: the church town of Gammelstad.
+It’s a historic church town that has over 400 houses made of wood and a stone church that was built in the 15th century.

-The church town was established as a sort of colonial outpost.
-The reasons were more administrative than religious.
-Back in the days, these territories were not attributed to any land, so the Sweeds built Lulea to claim the region for themselves, before an early Slavic kingdom would do the same.
+This church town was established as a sort of colonial outpost for more administrative reasons than religious ones.
+Back in the day, these territories were not attributed to any country, so the Swedes built Lulea to claim the region for themselves before another early Slavic kingdom could do the same.

 Today’s town is a blast from the past.
-You can walk around the red painted wooden cottages and you can visit the “village center”.
-There, you get to feel a taste of the Swedish life centuries ago.
+You can walk around the red-painted wooden cottages and you can visit the “village center”.
+There, you get a feel for the Swedish life centuries ago.
 You can bake your own flat bread or churn butter.
-Butter was even used as a currency in this area, if you can believe that.
+Butter was even used as a type of currency in this area, if you can believe that.

-There’s also a great opportunity for fine dining, the Kaptensgården restaurant is a real treat with a top chef.
-It was surprising to find this kind of quality in food so far up north, but the surprises just began and after a 7 course gourmet meal I was straight out impressed!
+There’s also a great opportunity for fine dining at the Kaptensgården Restaurant, a real treat with a top chef!
+It was surprising to find this kind of quality in food so far north, but the surprises just kept coming and after a 7-course, gourmet meal I was straight out impressed!

-The owner might treat you with some game he hunted himself, based on availability.
+The owner might treat you to some game he hunted himself, based on availability.

 You see, in the past few years, Sweden has been undergoing a food revolution.
-People are starting to get serious cravings for gourmet food, and, in consequence, the Swedish chefs took some lessons.
+People are starting to get serious cravings for gourmet food, and because of that, the Swedish chefs took some lessons.